7661 Beechmont Avenue, Suite 200, Cincinnati, OH 45255

 Retail Sales

-While federal data for November retail sales was still unavailable as of late December, the Chicago Fed’s Advance Retail Trade Summary estimated that retail and food services sales (excluding autos and auto parts) rose 0.3 percent in November over the prior month.15
+While federal data for December retail sales was still unavailable as of late January, the Chicago Fed’s Advance Retail Trade Summary estimated that retail and food services sales (excluding autos and auto parts) rose 0.6 percent in December over the prior month.
+That marked a slight uptick from November’s upwardly revised 0.5 percent monthly increase.24

 Industrial Production